Whistles (company)

 Whistles is a women's contemporary fashion brand with more than 40 stores and 60 concessions in the UK, USA, Europe, Hong Kong, and Australia.
 It was founded in 1976 by Lucille and Richard Lewin.

 In January 2008, Jane Shepherdson, former Topshop director, signed a deal to purchase a 20 per cent stake in Whistles and was appointed as chief executive.

 The brand was scheduled to unveil its relaunch days before Lehman Brothers collapsed.
 It survived the subsequent global economic recession of 2008-2009, during which one of its largest backers, Baugur, went bankrupt.

 In March 2016, Whistles and its then-46 shops were bought by the South African retailer, Foschini Group.
+In September of that year, Shepherdson left her position as chief executive.

 Product

 In the past, the style of Whistles was described as having "a pretty but decidedly yummy mummy-ish air".
 Since Shepherdson's appointment as chief executive, the clothes were said to have cleaner silhouettes with a more sophisticated palette; "baby pinks and lilacs have made way for olives, camel, china blue, tea rose and yes, plenty of black – and the detailing has a quirky vintage feel rather than being fussy."

 After this successful rebranding, Whistles had effectively shifted directions from boho-chic, which Shepherdson felt was outdated, to "effortless" and minimalist.
 Having attracted loyal and therefore older customers for some time, their goal was to target younger customers, "between 25 and 45," who are "confident about fashion, has their own innate style, knows what she wants to look like, quite independent, works in creative industries like media, fashion, the arts."

 Unlike a number of brands at parent company Topshop, Whistles is not considered to be fast fashion, citing the needs of older customers in professional careers who want more expensive clothes that last longer while still retaining "the excitement of trends".
 The clothing and accessories can also be bought through Bloomingdale's in the United States.

 At retailers that sell Whistles products, customers can expect to pay anywhere within the contemporary or popular fashion price point.